www.ShootBane.com

 Who Can Take This Class?

 Anyone with the desire and who is not prohibited, by law, from owning / shooting a firearm.
-Absolutely no knowledge of firearms is necessary.

 Students under 18 must be accompanied by an adult.
 Wheelchairs are not an issue.
-No prior knowledge / experience of firearms, whatsoever, is necessary.

 Outline of a Fairly Typical Class:

-• Meet between 6:00 and 11:00 A.M. -- whatever suits that particular student-group.
+• Meet between 6:00 and 11:00 A.M. -- whatever suits that particular student-group … usually about 9:00.

-• Drive to the practice facility.
+• Drive to the practice facility – six miles from Philomath.

 • The live-fire phase is usually finished in 2-3 hours.

 • Finish Time: About 11:30 if we start at 6:00.
-About 4:00 if we start at 11:00.
+About 4:30 if we start at 11:00.

 If you are from Benton County: